ant-design/ant-design/docs/react/getting-started.en-US.md

 ## First Example

 The following CodePen demo is the simplest usage case, and it's also a good habit to fork this demo to provide a re-producible demo while reporting a bug.
-Please don't use this demo as a scaffold in real world.
+Please don't use this demo as a scaffold in production.

 - [antd CodePen](http://codepen.io/anon/pen/wGOWGW?editors=001)